RealCabot/arduino_node/README.md

 Note: you **CANNOT** build it using Arduino IDE.
 Instead, use `catkin` to manage the firmware just as other nodes.

 ### Install dependencies

 ```
+Clone arduino_msg node repo (included in Real Cabot organization) into your catkin workspace.

 sudo apt-get install ros-kinetic-rosserial-arduino
 sudo apt-get install ros-kinetic-rosserial
 ```